How to Use a Megohmmeter (Megger) to Test Insulation

 - Safety, De-energization, and Isolation: Confirm the circuit is de-energized and locked out.
 Verify with a multimeter.
 Ensure the equipment or cable to be tested is disconnected from other circuits, loads, and sources.
 This step is critical for determining normal operating conditions for electrical equipment in NFPA 70e 2024 and establishing an electrically safe work condition.

-- Record and Analyze: Record the megohm reading, ambient temperature, and humidity.
-This data is the foundation for proper megohm reading interpretation.
+- Record and Analyze: Record the insulation resistance (in MΩ), the applied test voltage, ambient temperature, and humidity.
+This data is the foundation for proper megohm reading interpretation and trending for future comparisons.

 To go beyond basic readings and truly diagnose the health of motors and cables, you can master advanced diagnostic tools and techniques with our troubleshooting courses.